frggycc/building-access-control-system/Evidence-Of-Working-System.md

 The only condition not shown is the one where access is denied because the scan was performed outside the *allowed_hours* assigned to the user of the register card.
 To showcase that, I temporarily set Alice's *allowed_hours* to one that would fail when I scanned the card.
 That can be seen here:
 <img width="939" height="42" alt="image" src="https://github.com/user-attachments/assets/16f8c139-06bf-4b66-a407-17c56d220927" />
+Alice's *allowed_hours* changed
 <img width="1538" height="40" alt="image" src="https://github.com/user-attachments/assets/0735265b-a47e-4109-be1d-704f7956465a" />
+Alice's card is denied; the reason being that the scan occured outside of allowed hours